Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/virtual-machines/_index.md

 ### VM-8 - Production VMs should be using SSD disks

+**Category: System Efficiency**

 **Impact: High**

 **Recommendation/Guidance**

-We have identified that you are using standard hard disks with your premium-capable Virtual Machines and we recommend you consider upgrading the standard-hdd disks to standard-ssd or premium disks.
-For any Single Instance Virtual Machine using premium storage for all Operating System Disks and Data Disks, we guarantee you will have Virtual Machine Connectivity of at least 99.9%.
-Consider these factors when making your upgrade decision.
-The first is that upgrading requires a VM reboot and this process takes 3-5 minutes to complete.
-The second is if the VMs in the list are mission-critical production VMs, evaluate the improved availability against the cost of premium disks.

 Premium SSD disks offer high-performance, low-latency disk support for I/O-intensive applications and production workloads.
-Standard SSD Disks are a cost effective storage option optimized for workloads that need consistent performance at lower IOPS levels.
-Use Standard HDD disks for Dev/Test scenarios and less critical workloads at lowest cost.
+Standard SSD Disks are a cost-effective storage option optimized for workloads that need consistent performance at lower IOPS levels.

-Standard SSDs are acceptable for some Production workloads as well.
-Please refer to the reference link for more information.
+It is recommended that you:

+- Use Standard HDD disks for Dev/Test scenarios and less critical workloads at lowest cost.
+- Use Premium SSD disks instead of Standard HDD disks with your premium-capable VMs.
+For any Single Instance VM using premium storage for all Operating System Disks and Data Disks, Azure guarantees VM connectivity of at least 99.9%.

+If you want to upgrade from Standard HDD to Premium SSD disks, consider the following issues:

+- Upgrading requires a VM reboot and this process takes 3-5 minutes to complete.
+- If VMs are mission-critical production VMs, evaluate the improved availability against the cost of premium disks.

 **Resources**